 RESULTS AND DISCUSSION

 The study on the seasonal incidence of insect pests of guava was conducted at KVK, Chintamani campus, from July 2023 to June 2024.
-A total of 15 insect pest species were recorded from guava plants, representing four insect orders: Hemiptera (10 species), Coleoptera (2), Diptera (2), and Lepidoptera (2).
+A total of 15 insect pest species were recorded from guava plants, representing four insect orders: Hemiptera (10 species), Coleoptera (2 species), Diptera (2 species), and Lepidoptera (2 species).

-1. Hemipteran Pests
+1. Hemipteran Pests:

 1.1 Tea Mosquito Bug (Helopeltis spp.):

-The incidence commenced during the first fortnight of July with a mean population of 0.32, bugs per tree, peaking in the first fortnight of September at 4.27 bugs/20 trees, followed by a steady decline and disappearance by December [3].
+The incidence commenced during the first fortnight of July with a mean population of 0.32 bugs per tree, peaking in the first fortnight of September at 4.27 bugs/20 trees, followed by a steady decline and disappearance by December [3].

 Correlation Analysis: Maximum temperature showed a negative and non-significant effect (r = -0.126), while minimum temperature (r = 0.399), total rainfall (r = 0.404), and number of rainy days (r = 0.304) exhibited positive but non-significant effects.
 Evening relative humidity also had a positive, non-significant influence (r = 0.154).
-These results are accordance with the findings of Patil [17] on guava.
+These results are in accordance with the findings of Patil [17] on guava.

 1.2 Aphid (Greenidea psidii):